iferco/GMD-classification/README.md

-To extract all the scores from Folkoteca Galega, you first want to run galician_scraping.ipynb (make sure the folder you want to store the scores in doesn't contain the files already), after this, you want to move the feature_extraction.ipynb to the data folder and run it, if you have the paths set up properly, it will return data.csv and data_located.csv, move all these new files to the same folder as data_visualization.ipynb.
+To extract all the scores from Folkoteca Galega, you first want to run galician_scraping.ipynb (make sure the folder you want to store the scores in doesn't contain the files already), after this, you want to move the feature_extraction.ipynb to the data folder and run it, if you have the paths set up properly, it will return data.csv and data_located.csv, move all these new files to the features folder (or prepare your own correct paths)

 Now to get the final results, just run data_visualization.ipynb, you will get both the final data_located.csv and the visualization of all the data.